-This paragraph is effective upon ratification of this Contract.
-Where a member receives cancellation of a court appearance more than ninety (90) minutes before the start of the scheduled court time, the member shall receive no premium pay under this paragraph.
-Where the member receives cancellation of a court appearance ninety (90) minutes or less before the start of the scheduled court time, the member shall receive two (2) hours straight time pay.
+Where a member receives cancellation of a court appearance more than two (2) hours before the start of the scheduled court time, the member shall receive no premium pay under this paragraph.
+Where the member receives cancellation of a court appearance two (2) hours or less before the start of that scheduled court time, the member shall receive two (2) hours straight time pay.
 However, if the member is notified of the cancellation of the court appearance during the travel time to court, as specified in Division policy, the member shall receive three (3) hours court pay at the member's overtime rate.